elizabethcd/FurnitureConverter/README.md

 ## Planned Improvements

+* Animated furniture converted automatically
 * Error-checking on the shop names
+* Only save front textures image if needed
+* Add catalogue property for easier editing
+* Estimated FrontTexture support for armchairs from the side

+Could add if requested:
 * Ability to handle multiple furniture jsons at once

-* Estimated FrontTexture support for armchairs from the side
+Waiting on DGA update:
 * Default sitting locations for couches, benches, and armchairs
-* Animated furniture converted automatically
-* Display name overrides for furniture categories (requires DGA to update first though)
+* Display name overrides for furniture categories